august99us/fetch/README.md

 Fetch provides many searchable aspects by default.
 The specific searchable aspects that are available for a file may vary depending on the file type.
 Here is a general list of searchable aspects that I aim to provide:

-1) Full and partial text matching by file name
+1) Full and partial text matching by file name (Currently under testing)
 2) Semantic matching based on the semantic meaning of the query and the semantic content of the file
-3) Full and partial text matching by file text content (if there is any)
+3) Full and partial text matching by file text content (Currently under testing)
 4) Full and partial text matching on tags applied to the file (Under construction)
 5) Filtering based on creation and modified dates (Under construction)
 6) Filtering based on containing directory